Secure Your Visa To Dream Country

 For example……..

-Questions about your occupation could result in questions like how long you’ve been working or how much you make per month.
-Use every single opportunity to provide your positive highlights to the visa officer.
+Questions about your occupation may include how long you’ve been working or how much you make per month.
+Use every opportunity to highlight your positive points to the visa officer.

 Remember, you will not get much time and questions… Always be well prepared to focus on the positive highlights within the first 1-2 questions.